 The camp hospital was known as “Zero Ward” because it was missed by the Japanese when they counted barracks.
 The sickest POWs were sent there to die.
 The Japanese put a fence up around the building to protect themselves, and they would not go into the building.
 There were two rolls of wooden platforms around the perimeter of the building.
 The sickest POWs were put on the lower platform which had holes cut into it so they could relieve themselves.
 Most of those who entered the ward died.

 The POWs had the job of burying the dead.
 To do this, they worked in teams of four men.
 Each team carried a litter of four to six dead men to the cemetery where they were buried in graves containing 15 to 20 bodies.

 At some point, Paul was sent out on a work detail to Manila that repaired trucks and other equipment for the Japanese.
+It is not known if he was in the original POW detachment that went out on the detail or if he was a replacement.
 The detail was known as the Bachrach Garage Detail.
 This was the name of a cab company in Manila.
 Paul would remain on this detail until 1944.